 For example, if we would like to copy some source code from the local disk to the container, those files must exist in the build context path.
-So, the daemon could be running on a remote machine and that no parsing of the Dockerfile happens on the client-side.
+So, the daemon could be running on a remote machine, and that no parsing of the Dockerfile happens on the client-side.

-When the build process gets started, Docker client will first pack all the files in the build context into a tarball and then transfer the tarball file to the Docker daemon.
+When the build process gets started, the Docker client will first pack all the files in the build context into a tarball and then transfer the tarball file to the Docker daemon.

 So, by default, Docker will search for the Dockerfile in the root directory of the build context path.